manikjain-zz/configmgr/README.md

     .
-    ├── configmgr.py                   # Main file to execute the app from ├── configmgr_methods.py           # Stores the methods used for SSHclient, file and package operations ├── config.yaml                    # Configuration from this file is used to determine the kind of file and package operations to run on the servers
+    ├── configmgr.py                   # Main file to execute the app from ├── configmgr_methods.py           # Stores the methods used for SSHclient, file and package operations ├── config.yaml (gitingore'd)      # Configuration from this file is used to determine the kind of file and package operations to run on the servers
     ├── config.sample.yaml             # Sample configuration file to setup a simple PHP web server ├── config_schema.py               # Schema file used for validating config.yaml for required and non-allowed fields.
+    ├── requirements.txt               # Contains pip dependencies
+    ├── test.py                        # Used by pytest to run tests
-    ├── tools                          #
+    ├── test_config.yaml               # Test config for use by test.py
-    ├── LICENSE
     └── README.md

 ### Structure of YAML config